microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 In this case the DXIL validator will emit no diagnostic since the call to the unavailable API is not present in the final output.

-In all three cases above the DXIL validator will also emit the same diagnostic as it does today.

 To illustrate the behavior for library shaders consider the following example: